Ria424/developers-animatesdk-docs/Document_object/Document52.md

 #### Usage

-document.docClass
+Document.docClass

 #### Description

-Property; `string`; a string that specifies the top-level ActionScript 3.0 class associated with the document.
+Property; `string`; Specifies the top-level ActionScript 3.0 class associated with the document.
 If the document isn’t configured to use ActionScript 3.0, this property is ignored.

 #### Example